brotkrueml/byt_coordconverter/README.md

 ## Requirements

-The extension in version 2.x works with TYPO3 8 LTS and TYPO3 9 LTS.
+The extension in version 2.x works with TYPO3 8 LTS, TYPO3 9 LTS and TYPO3 10.0.

 Use version 1.0.5 for TYPO3 7 LTS from the [TYPO3 Extension Repository](https://extensions.typo3.org/extension/byt_coordconverter/) .

-The master branch can be used for TYPO3 10.0.

 ## Installation